Where to find $X(17)$?: Introduction

-The Atomki anomalies have attracted significant interest from theoretical physicists in both nuclear and particle physics.
-Feng {\it et al.} proposed a protophobic fifth-force interpretation for the observed anomaly in $^8Be$ nuclear transitions \cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt}, which brought the Atomki anomaly to the forefront of the NP community.
-The most puzzling aspect of the Atomki anomalies is their extremely low energy scale, which is clearly outside the realm of Quantum Chromodynamics (QCD).
-No one anticipated that NP would manifest itself around 17 MeV.
-Wong argued that Quantum Electrodynamics (QED) mesons (quark-antiquark pairs interacting solely via QED) can explain the Atomki anomaly \cite{Wong:2020hjc,Wong:2021blz}.
+The Atomki anomalies have attracted significant interests from theoretical physicists in both nuclear physics and particle physics.
+Feng {\it et al.} proposed a protophobic fifth-force interpretation for the observed anomaly in ${^8\text{Be}}$ nuclear transitions \cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt}, which brought the Atomki anomaly to the forefront of the NP community.
+The most puzzling aspect of the Atomki anomalies is the extremely low energy scale, which is clearly outside the realm of Quantum Chromodynamics.
+A very light and very weakly coupled, generalized version of a dark photon and now a possible $X(17)$ candidate, starting from 1980, was proposed by Fayet \cite{Fayet:1980ad,Fayet:1980rr,Fayet:2020bmb}.
+Wong argued that the Quantum Electrodynamics (QED) mesons (quark-antiquark pairs interacting solely via QED) can explain the Atomki anomaly \cite{Wong:2020hjc,Wong:2021blz}.
 Zhang {\it et al.} interpreted the anomaly using the nuclear transition form factor \cite{Zhang:2017zap}.
 Subsequently, they found that $X(17)$ production is dominated by direct transitions induced by transverse and longitudinal electric dipoles as well as charge dipoles, without proceeding through any nuclear resonance with a smooth energy dependence that occurs for all proton beam energies above threshold \cite{Zhang:2020ukq}.
-Hayes {\it et al.} reexamined the angular correlations in the $e^+e^-$ decay of $^8Be^*$ and found no evidence for $X(17)$ \cite{Hayes:2021hin}.
-They found that the existence of a ``bump'' in the measured angular distribution was strongly dependent on the assumed M1/E1 ratio, which was a strong function of energy, while it was assumed to be a constant in the Atomki experiments.
+Hayes {\it et al.} reexamined the angular correlations in the $e^+e^-$ decay of ${^{8}\text{Be}^{*}}$ and found no evidence for $X(17)$ \cite{Hayes:2021hin}.
+They found that the existence of a ``bump'' in the measured angular distribution was strongly dependent on the assumed ratio of M1 transition to E1 transition, which was a strong function of energy, while it was assumed to be a constant in the Atomki experiments.
 To date, numerous NP explanations have been shown to be invalid, while several proposed solutions remain viable, see Ref. \cite{Alves:2023ree} for a brief review.